YihanDu/starter-hugo-academic/content/home/featured.md

   #   3 = Card
   #   4 = Citation (publication only)
   # view: 3
-  columns: 1
+  columns: '1'
 ---

 China National Scholarship, by Ministry of Education of China, October 2021

 Toyota Scholarship, by Toyota and Tsinghua University, October 2021

-Wuqing Talent Scholarship, by Wuqing District Government and Tsinghua University, October 2020

 Huawei Academic Excellence Scholarship, by Huawei and Tsinghua University, October 2020

+Wuqing Talent Scholarship, by Tianjin Wuqing District Government and Tsinghua University, October 2020

 Outstanding Graduate, by Xiamen University, June 2018